Trynera/Flowing-Ray-Tracing-Engine/README.md

 ### Ideas for Optimization:
 - I could try using the Rasterizer Hardware in the GPU to know which Triangles can be hit the first time the Rays are shot.
 That way you don't need to check every Triangle but only the ones that are actually visible
+Problems with that: I don't know how that could be implemented

 If you want to compile it for yourself, make sure the VulkanSDK from LunarG is installed and do as follows: